tped/ovos-skill-poetry/README.md

 # OVOS Poetry Skill

 OVOS Skill that reads requested poetry.
-Work-in-process

 ## About

 The poetry skill will recite poems from a pre-loaded dataset (json).
-Options for random poem, a favorite poem or maybe even a poem of the day
+Random poem or a favorite poem (setting.json)

 ## Examples